constantin50/machine_learning/human_detection/readme.md

 ## Dataset

-Dataset contains CCTV footage images(as indoor as outdoor), 552 of them with humans and 462 without them.
-Images
+Dataset contains CCTV footage images(as indoor as outdoor), 684 of them with humans and 470 without them.

+You can download it from [Kaggle](https://www.kaggle.com/constantinwerner/human-detection-dataset)

 ![image](https://github.com/constantin50/machine_learning/blob/master/human_detection/thumbnail.png)